johnfedoruk/bangular/docs/DEVELOPER.md

 ## <a name="clang-format"></a> Formatting your source code

-Angular uses [clang-format](http://clang.llvm.org/docs/ClangFormat.html) to format the source code.
+Bangular uses [clang-format](http://clang.llvm.org/docs/ClangFormat.html) to format the source code.
 If the source code is not properly formatted, the CI will fail and the PR can not be merged.

 You can automatically format your code by running: